segmentio/segment-docs/src/unify/Traits/predictions/using-predictions.md

 You get five predictions as part of Engage Foundations or Unify Plus.
 To purchase more predictions, reach out to your CSM.

+#### Can I update Predictive Traits and Predictive Audiences?

+To modify Predictive Traits, you'll need to recreate them as they cannot be directly updated.
+However, Predictive Audiences can be edited to reflect new criteria or objectives.

 #### Is Predictions HIPAA-compliant?

 No, Predictions isn't HIPAA-compliant.
 Avoid using Predictions for health and life science applications.